- Funding Opportunities

 German-Greek Research and Innovation programme

-The German-Greek Research and Innovation Programme addresses collaborative projects of applied research, development and innovation in research areas which are important for both countries, such as health, bioeconomy, energy, culture and tourism /innovation and social challenges, material and key enabling technologies.
-The bilateral projects aim to enhance cooperation between Greek and German partners in science and industry.
+The German-Greek Research and Innovation Programme addresses collaborative projects of applied research, development and innovation in research areas which are important for both countries, such as health, bioeconomy, energy, humanities and social sciences, materials and key enabling technologies.
+The programme aims to enhance cooperation between Greek and German partners in science and industry and to strengthen knowledge and technology transfer.

 As a result of the , 24 projects started in the first half of 2018.
-An interim meeting - during which the progress of the jointly funded projects will be presented - is foreseen in Greece, probably in the second half of 2019.
-Furthermore, a final meeting will be held in Germany in the first half of 2021.
+A – during which the progress of the jointly funded projects will be presented – is scheduled to be held in the 2nd half of 2020.
+Furthermore, a final meeting will be held in Greece in 2021.
+Moreover a workshop aiming at knowledge and technology transfer took place in Athen in June 2019.

 According to the Federal Government’s coalition agreement for the 18th legislative period, German science is to continue to play an active role in strengthening the European system of science and innovation.
 One focus is on joint research and development projects, particularly with EU member states strongly affected by the economic crisis.

-The current formats of the scientific and technological collaboration (WTZ) respond to these requirements.
+The current formats of research and innovation cooperation respond to these requirements.
 The goal is to strengthen the internationalisation and Europe-orientation of German education and research institutions and to improve their competitiveness.
 The cooperation across Europe is to be expanded by concentrating on key priorities which are of mutual interest - particularly relating to the Federal Government’s high-tech strategy and the priority topics of the EU Framework Programme for Research and Innovation, Horizon2020.

-The priority topics of the WTZ jointly identified for the German-Greek research programme are:
+The priority topics of the German-Greek research and innovation programme are:

 What is especially significant here is that the joint projects aim to produce findings and usable research results, which can lead to new technologies, products and/or services.
 In the long term, the objective is to improve the competitiveness and innovation potential of the partner in Greece.